 - Mobile Tickets: Touchless ticketing will be put in place for each event with mobile ticketing.

 - Cashless Payment: To enable a contactless experience, we've gone cashless!
 We accept credit, debit, or mobile pay.
 We also have a reverse ATM on campus for you to convert your cash, dollar for dollar, with no charges, to a prepaid debit card.
 Use the card anywhere, not just at the Mann!

 - Social Distancing: Effective June 11, 2021.
 Social distancing is no longer required.

-Currently, the below shows require proof of vaccination OR a negative COVID-19 test result:
+At this time, the below list of events require proof of vaccination or a negative COVID-19 test for entry:

 Do I have to bring my original vaccination card?

 No. While we prefer printed proof for shows that require proof of vaccination, we will accept a digital image.
 A photo of your card or a state-certified app (i.e. Docket) will be accepted.

 Why do you have a clear bag policy?